Web Version Client Side

 TTP Content Management System

-The CMS is standalone application that runs under Windows.
+The CMS is a standalone application that runs under Windows.
 By default it is configured to generate both web and kiosk versions and therefore requires a database connection.
 This can be the Armadillo TTP server, or one of your own.
 In either case, the CMS has to be configured to upload to that server which is done before we supply the CMS to you.